Supporting the Learning of the Most Able

 - Use of GCSE and A Level content at Key Stage 3 to provide stretch and challenge for the most able in Years 7,8 & 9.

 - Guest speakers.
 Local scientists are invited into school to talk to pupils about aspects of their science career.
-Examples include doctors, dentists, radiographers, chemists and physicists from Sellafield, dieticians and vets.
+Examples include doctors, dentists, radiographers, chemists and physicists from Sellafield, dietitians and vets.

 - Most Able Reading Scheme.
 There is a range of books available in the library that pupils will be encouraged to read; both fiction and nonfiction.